CPX-351 Plus Enasidenib for Relapsed AML

 II.
 To evaluate delayed CR/CRi with enasidenib maintenance in participants with stable disease after induction with CPX-351.

 IV.
-To evaluate 30- and 60-day survival.
-V. To evaluate CPX-351 plus enasidenib as a bridge to allogeneic hematopoietic stem cell transplantation (HSCT).
+To evaluate time to return of normal hematopoiesis after induction therapy.
+V. To evaluate 30- and 60-day survival.
+VI.
+To evaluate CPX-351 plus enasidenib as a bridge to allogeneic hematopoietic stem cell transplantation (HSCT).

 - To determine the co-existing mutations that are present with the IDH2 mutation and describe those that are present in patients who achieve CR/CRi.